JBrinco/Shell-Scripts/README.md

 ## findpdf

 Look for documents with fzf (CLI fuzzy finder) and open them with the respective programs, depending on the file extention.
-Cannot handle file names with whitespaces as of now (the Shell performs expansion and treats them as different).

 ## chilledcow